RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

       metrics:
         - redis_up as $redis_up
       query:
-        - group by cluster
+        - group by cluster # monitor each cluster,
-        - group by bdb
+        - group by bdb     # each database,
-        - group by node
+        - group by node    # and each shard
         - $redis_up == 0
-      for: 5m # for 5 minutes
+      # shard should be down for 5 minutes to trigger an alert
+      for: 5m
+      # only monitor Uptrace projects with these ids
-      projects: [1] # in projects #1
+      projects: [1]
 ```

 You can also create queries with more complex expressions, for example, to alert when the keyspace hit rate is lower than 75% or memory fragmentation is too high: